How to Learn Swedish: 6 Useful Ways to Learn Swedish Swiftly

 Folkuniversitetet Online

-Folkuniversitetet Online offers a variety of online courses that range from beginner (A1) to advanced (C1).
-The courses have live classes that you attend with a maximum of 12 students.
-The lessons are taught in Swedish, and you participate in small group work in breakout rooms.
-You complete homework in between classes to reinforce what you’ve learned.
-They also offer free courses for vulnerable populations such as asylum seekers, women who can’t attend live classes because they have children, and immigrants who want to become care staff.
+Folkuniversitetet Online has a variety of online courses that range from beginner (A1) to advanced (C1).
+The lessons are completely in Swedish, and you participate in small group work in breakout rooms.
+To me, this is the most effective option for self-study learners who like traditional learning.
+The course is made to give you the classroom experience, and there’s homework in between classes to reinforce what you’ve learned.
+They also offer free courses for vulnerable populations such as asylum seekers and immigrants who want to become care staff.
 You can try a free lesson to see if a Folkuniveritetet online course is a good choice for you.

 Svenska Distans

-Svenska Distans offers online courses that you can take at your own pace.
-All the material is online and you follow an individualized course.
-You have an assigned teacher that can answer your questions and provide feedback on your written assignments.
-The courses follow the guidelines for SFI (Swedish for immigrants).
-There are courses for all ages, including children, and all levels.
+If you’re planning to move or visit Sweden, Svenska Distans offers online courses you can complete at your pace to develop the language skills you need for daily life.
+You follow an individualized course and are assigned a teacher who can answer your questions and provide feedback on your written assignments.
+The courses follow the guidelines for SFI (Swedish for immigrants), which is what makes it the best choice if you’re preparing for a study or work visa.
+There are courses for all ages and all levels.
 You can learn about what options are available on the Svenska Distans website.

 FSI Swedish

-The FSI Swedish textbook was made for the Foreign Service Institute to train diplomats that will be placed in Sweden.
-It’s generally used in a classroom setting with a teacher, but can also be used as a self-study guide for motivated learners.
-It’s not the flashiest course, nor the most interesting, but it’s been proven to be effecitve to learn in a short amount of time.
-You can download the free pdf here.
+The FSI Swedish textbook was made for the Foreign Service Institute to train diplomats who will be placed in Sweden.
+It’s not the flashiest course, nor the most interesting, but it’s been proven to be effective to learn in a short amount of time.
+It’s generally used in a classroom setting with a teacher, but can also be used as a self-study guide.
+This is an effective option but can be too in-depth for casual learners.
+For this reason, I recommend it to motivated and serious learners.
+You can download the free PDF here.

 Find an Online Swedish Tutor

-Talking with a native Swedish speaker is probably the best way to improve fluency and speaking skills.
-But it can be difficult to practice if you don’t know anyone that speaks Swedish.
-Taking classes with an online tutor makes it easy to practice from the comfort of your home and on your own schedule.
-Italki, Preply, and The Swedish Teacher are secure platforms with many experienced teachers.
+Talking with a native Swedish speaker is one of the best way to improve fluency and speaking skills.
+But it can be difficult to practice if you don’t know anyone who speaks Swedish.
+Thanks to the internet, there are now many platforms can help you find the best Swedish tutor for your study method and goals.
+Taking classes with an online tutor makes it easy to practice from the comfort of your home and focus on the language areas that need work.
+Italki, Preply, and The Swedish Teacher are secure platforms you can use to find a Swedish tutor.

 Commitment: Medium